 Most people initially have a Community Care Assessment, which is usually undertaken by a Social Worker.
 This assessment considers your needs holistically and will identify your level of need.
 If you meet the qualifying criteria set by your Local Authority, they will agree a budget with you that meets your assessed needs.
 This is known as a Personal Budget.

 You can receive your personal budget as a ‘Direct Payment’, where you can choose to receive the money directly and buy appropriate support to meet your needs, yourself.
 If you choose to manage and direct your own support we can assist you with all aspects of process.
-Please see our Support Options page for more information.
+Please see our Services page for more information.

 Personal budgets differ to personal health budgets, in that Local Authorities are allowed to charge for the services they provide, so you may need to make a contribution to your personal budget, however this is based on your income and any savings you may have.
 The Local Authority will carry out a financial assessment with you to establish any contribution you need to make.